xLeachimx/MOSTGAPAO/README.md

-STMOGAPAO
+MOSTGAPAO
 ==============
 Full Name:

-Schema Transformation Multi-Objective Genetic Algorithm for the Production of Aesthetic Objects
+Multi-Objective Schema Transform Genetic Algorithm for the Production of Aesthetic Objects

 A new technique that reduces the search space of a genertic algorithm through the use of schema transforms.